Blizzard of ’22 cost the City of Watertown over $100K

 WATERTOWN N.Y.
 (WWTI) — Blizzard cleanup is over but costs are just coming in.

-The Blizzard that hit Northern and Western New York over the 2022 Christmas holiday weekend buried cities in feet of snow.
+The storm that hit Northern and Western New York over the 2022 Christmas holiday weekend buried cities in feet of snow.

 Final reports from Watertown logged over four feet in some areas, with drifts that towered many feet higher.